tjeufoolen/mac-setup/README.md

 I have it setup to show:
 * 10 second micro break every 15 minutes
 * 5 minute long break every 60 minutes

-There is also a cross platform break timer call [Stretchly](https://hovancik.net/stretchly/).
-I have not used it but a lot of people have recommended it.